 If you do not want to use all the accounts from the software from which the accounts are imported, create the accounts manually instead.

-The chart of accounts is used mainly for incoming payments and the cash journal as you post to the accounts of the chart of accounts and export them from there (e.g. to Datev).
-For more information on export for accounting can be found here and on assigning payments to charts of accounts here.
+The chart of accounts is used mainly for incoming payments and the cash book as you post to the accounts of the chart of accounts and export them from there (e.g. to Datev).

 When using the chart of accounts with Datev, make sure that the account length is 4 (6805 → Telephone, Fax, Internet) or 6 (906805 → Telephone, Fax, Internet 19% input tax) when specifying tax keys.